devils2ndself/fragments/README.md

 ### Server

 - `npm start`
-  Starts the server in production mode
+  Starts the server in production mode.
+Append ':mock' if you would like to use Basic Auth.

 - `npm run dev`
-  Starts the server in development mode for better logging and automatic restart when files in `src` folder are changed
+  Starts the server in development mode for better logging and automatic restart when files in `src` folder are changed.
+Append ':mock' if you would like to use Basic Auth.

 - `npm run debug`
-  Starts the server in dev mode and allows for debugger to be added - Start via VSCode `Debug`
+  Starts the server in dev mode and allows for debugger to be added - Start via VSCode `Debug`.
+Append ':mock' if you would like to use Basic Auth.

+- `npm run test:integration`
+  Run HURL integration tests.
+Requires app to be running

 - `npm run test`
   Run jest unit tests

 - `npm run test:watch`
   Rerun tests after every file save